 - How can we best evaluate the impact of technology use in our own context?

-When you are ready, click the ‘Mark as complete’ button below and then select ‘Next’ to discuss the importance of purpose in effective use of technology.
+When you are ready, click the ‘Mark as complete’ button below and then select ‘What is your purpose for technology use?’ to continue your learning.

 © Chartered College of Teaching